-The Group has entered into deeds of access, insurance and indemnity with each of its Directors and certain of its officers.
-These deeds provide the Directors and officers with contractual rights to indemnification and expense advancement and are governed by the laws of Victoria, Australia.
+The Group has entered into deeds of access, insurance and indemnity with each of our directors and certain of our officers.
+These deeds provide the directors and officers with contractual rights to indemnification and expense advancement and are governed by the laws of Victoria, Australia.